alexandrosk0/GorpoMergeAndEncode/README.md

 # GorpoMergeAndEncode
-Gorpo file merger and encoding in Powershell using **MKVToolNix and Handbrake**
+Merge and encode single videos split in multiple mp4 files with Powershell using **MKVToolNix and Handbrake**

 ## Description
 Merge and encode single videos split in multiple mp4 files in the given gopro export folder and removes original files if succesfull.